Tempered Monoids of Real Numbers, the Golden Fractal Monoid, and the Well-Tempered Harmonic Semigroup: Odd-filterable tempered monoids and odd-filterable numerical semigroups

-We say that a numerical semigroup $S=\lfloor mM\rfloor_\alpha$ is {\em even-filterable} with respect to $M,m,\alpha$ if the sum of any two elements in the semigroup with even index is another element in the semigroup which is either at least the collapse or which has even index.
+\begin{definition} Suppose $S$ is a numerical semigroup of the form $S=\lfloor mM\rfloor_\alpha$.
+We say that $S$ is {\em odd-filterable with respect to $M,m,\alpha$} if the sum of any two elements in the semigroup with odd index is another element in the semigroup which either has odd index, or is bigger than or equal to the collapse. \end{definition}